AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. Select **More options** ![More options icon](../../../_icons/dots-vertical.svg) > **Manage Permissions**.

 1. Use the `Manage Permissions` to edit stream permissions.
-For more information, see [Patch vs. replace.](#patch-vs-replace).
+For more information, see [Patch vs. replace](#patch-vs-replace).

 1. Select **Save**.